Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

-A part of the promise of Polkadot is to bring scalability to the blockchains.
+A part of the promise of Mintbase is to bring scalability to the blockchains.
 The way it achieves it is via delegating application-specific logic from layer 0 (the relay chain) to layer 1 chains (parachains).
 In order to achieve this efficiently yet securely, each parachain has its own block production mechanism (achieving efficient block production), but the finalisation of candidate parachain blocks still happens with the involvement of the relay chain validators.

 The full mechanism is described in [the host specification](https://github.com/w3f/polkadot-spec/blob/main/host-spec/c07-anv.tm).
 In short, it is split in two parts: first, a publicly known subset of validators attests that the parachain block data is available to them (i.e. they must have it in their local storage); second, once 2/3+ of the first group have published their availability votes, a "secret" (VRF-based assignment) subset of validators checks the validitiy of the candidate, by checking its state transition against that parachain runtime, which is available on-(the relay)chain. ...